Tennis Elbow

 Treatment Options

-At Melbourne Thai Treatment Giovanni offers a variety of options for treating Lateral Epicondylitis.
+At Melbourne Massage and Treatment, Giovanni offers a variety of options for treating Lateral Epicondylitis.

-Thanks to the light touch and repetitive movement, MLD allows stimulating the Lymphatic System directly which would take care of the inflamed area.
+Thanks to the light touch and repetitive movement, MLD stimulates the Lymphatic System directly, which takes care of the inflamed area.

-A combination of Remedial Massage or Thai Massage or Myotherapy technique with MLD can help even in releasing more tensions along the arm and elbow.
+Combining Myotherapy, Remedial Massage or Thai Massage technique with MLD can help even release more tension along the arm and elbow.

-In addition to the massage technique offered at Melbourne Thai Treatment, exercises placed as per usual a crucial role in recovery.
+In addition to the massage technique offered at Melbourne Massage and Treatment, exercises placed as per usual a crucial role in recovery.

 Here is a link to eccentric exercises for the Tennis Elbow.

 By doing so, the extensor muscle of the forearm that needs training is not working hard.
-So the actual strengthening is happening in the wrist’s flexion, when the extensor muscles, are stretching under the extra pressure of the weight.
+So the actual strengthening happens in the wrist’s flexion when the extensor muscles are stretching under the extra pressure of the weight.